 Enjoy your favorite lakefront activities without leaving the Fort Worth city limits.
-Be mindful of social distancing guidelines when enjoying them and please wear a mask when you approach other visitors.

 The oldest, Lake Worth, impounded in 1914, sits entirely within the city.
 The lake features four boat ramps and is available for most lake-going activities, including boating, fishing, swimming and picnicking.
 The adjacent Fort Worth Nature Center & Refuge provides a glimpse of the area’s natural beauty.
 The center hosts a herd of American bison in addition to the rest of the wildlife native to the area.
 You (and your leashed dog) can explore the refuge on the marked trails.
 Don't let your guard down though, in 1969, a supposed monster sighting led to the legend of the "Lake Worth Goatman.”
 The furry goat-human hybrid is alleged to live at the lake.
 We think he’s strictly legendary, but you never know...